Pitsea: Regeneration

 The regeneration of Pitsea town centre started in 2010.
-The Station Lane redevelopment was completed in 2012, and is a prominent landmark that can be seen for miles on approach to Pitsea.
-A large L-shaped building, it comprises five ground-floor retail units, 121 flats (mixture of social and private housing), and resident parking for 126 cars and 109 bikes and forms a new linkway between Pitsea Broadway and Tesco.
+The Station Lane redevelopment was completed in 2012 and is a prominent landmark that can be seen on approach to Pitsea.
+A large L-shaped building, it comprises five ground-floor retail units, 121 flats (a mixture of social and private housing), and resident parking for 126 cars and 109 bikes; it forms a new linkway between Pitsea Broadway and Tesco.

-In May 2013, The Railway Hotel public house was pulled down, as the Fortune of War pub had been.
-The Pitsea Swimming Pool was pulled down in January 2013.
+In May 2013, The Railway Hotel public house was demolished, as the Fortune of War pub had been.
+The Pitsea swimming pool was pulled down in January 2013.
 A new market square has been put onto the site of the former Railway Hotel, officially opening in 2014.
-The former co-op store (closed early 1980s) that had hosted an arcade and several independent business was demolished in early 2014, and by July 2014 a new Aldi was built on this site and part of the former market place.
+The former Co-op store (closed early 1980s) that had hosted an arcade and several independent business was demolished in early 2014 and, by July 2014, a new Aldi was built on this site and part of the former market place.
 The rest of the former market place has been converted into parking.

 The former Sainsbury's building that had hosted Aldi and Castaways, a fish restaurant, were knocked down and replaced by a 70,000 sq ft store which was to be occupied by Morrisons in Spring 2015.
 However, due to the downturn in the supermarket business Morrisons pulled out of the deal, and The Range chain opened their new store in the building in July 2016.

 Sport

-Pitsea is the home of semi-professional football clubs Bowers & Pitsea and Hashtag United.
-They both play at Crown Avenue, known formally as the Len Salmon Stadium.
+Pitsea is the home of semi-professional football club Bowers & Pitsea.
+They play at the Len Salmon Stadium, known locally as Crown Avenue.
 Bowers & Pitsea also have many youth teams playing in the local area.